Yan-Vieira/obsidian-chess-puzzles/README.md

 > Train chess patterns inside Obsidian with your own puzzles and spaced repetition.

-Chess Puzzles is an Obsidian plugin that lets you create and review chess puzzles (like the chess problems in Lichess and Chess.com) directly in Markdown notes.
+An Obsidian plugin that lets you create and review chess puzzles (like the chess problems in Lichess and Chess.com) directly in Markdown notes.

 ## 📂 Motivation